ROSARIES

 A GREAT INTERCESSOR

-Please remember to pray the rosary for St Ignatius.
+Please remember to pray your rosary for St Ignatius.
 Ask him to intercede for you, especially for vocations.
-We were inspired to dedicate this rosary to him as he has inspired young men to become Jesuits for centuries.
-If you purchase one of our rosaries please rededicate to whomever you wish - but first, say a prayer for St Ignatius.
+This rosary was inspired by his work as he has inspired so many young men to become Jesuits for centuries.

 +